ibeach/ibeach.github.io/_pages/hyperbolic.md

 <b>Code:</b>
 <a href ="https://github.com/ibeach/ibeach.github.io/tree/master/code/hyperbolic">/code/hyperbolic</a>

-There are 3 types of isometries of the hyperbolic plane.
+The orientation-preserving isometries of the hyperbolic plane are the Mobius maps with real coefficients and determinant 1.
+There are 3 types, and they are characterized by their trace.

 <table>
 <tr>